BeingSaka/Mobile-Analysis-using-MySQL-Power-Bi/README.md

      * Tailor marketing and product offerings to specific customer segments.
   * Performance Metrics:
      * Assess customer satisfaction and product performance metrics through dashboards and reports.

+  # Project Insights:
+  * [Insight 1]:
+    Unveiling the Unexpected: Contrary to popular belief, customer preferences for high-performance models are higher among younger demographics than expected.
+This insight challenges conventional wisdom and provides a new perspective on mobile consumer behavior.
+  * [Insight 2]:
+    Identifying a Key Driver: Analysis revealed that mobile battery life is a significant driver of customer satisfaction.
+This insight emphasizes the crucial role of battery performance in enhancing user experience.